EOT 404 Elections 2024: A conversation with Andrew Taylor

 yeah, thank you so much.

-This has been your host, Emilia Renee, thanks for listening to eye on the triangle for back episodes of the show.
-Go to wknc doc or slash podcasts.
+This has been your host, Emilia Renee, thanks for listening to Eye on the Triangle.
+For back episodes of the show.
+Go to WKNC.org/podcasts.
 Music In today's episode is Krakatoa by Noah Stark, licensed under Creative Commons.

 Transcribed by https://otter.ai